 Degen farms usually start by rolling out a new token.
 Let’s say the latest token is ABC, and it’s valued at 1USDT.
 The farm will announce annual payout percentages for liquidity staking, usually as high as 3,000%, paid in the same token.
 Early investors will start purchasing the ABC-USDT pair from decentralized crypto exchanges like Uniswap and drive prices higher as the demand grows.
 Payouts start rolling within just a few days of investing, and early investors start cashing out.
-In turn, liquidity reduced, causing ABC-USD price movement to remain stagnant.
-When other traders see that, they run into panic selling, thinking that price is about to fall.
-Eventually, it does so, usually in a flash of time.
-Remaining investors rush to clear out their portfolios, and within no time, ABC-USD price will be as low as $0.
+In turn, liquidity is reduced, causing ABC-USD price movement to remain stagnant.
+When other traders see that, they run into panic selling, thinking that the price is about to fall.
+Eventually, it does so, usually at the drop of a hat.
+Remaining investors rush to clear out their portfolios, and within no time, ABC-USD price tank to as low as $0.

 The next thing after rolling out a farm token is an ICO.
 The farm launches a presale where investors fund the project in exchange for farm tokens.
 Early investors participating in presales usually pay extra fees towards the creators.
 While this might make ICOs seem unattractive, the impending benefits are normally worth it.
 Investors get paid in the farm token when the returns start streaming in.
 Going back to our earlier case of ABC farm token, as an investor, you will buy, say, 100 ABC-USD tokens and in turn, expect a reward as high as 800 tokens after some time.
 It all happens in real-time, just like stock trading, except it’s 24/7.
 Keep in mind that these tokens have no real use.
 So when you earn the 800 ABC tokens, you can only swap them for a stable coin or useful crypto like Ethereum.
 But why do people invest in something with zero use cases?
 Because the projects are generally over-hyped with promises to make high returns.
 People jump in with their hard-earned cash, hoping to make a lifetime fortune.